-A small error in the DNA code of a gene on chromosome number 3 (one of the 46 chromosomes that we all have) has been shown to cause Hailey-Hailey disease.
-Normally this gene plays a part in ensuring that the cells in the outer layer of the skin (the epidermis) stick together.
-In Hailey-Hailey disease this adhesion of cells is weakened, resulting in separation of the cells in the surface layer of the skin, especially in areas of skin prone to friction such as the groin and under the arms.
+The disease is caused by a change in the DNA of a gene on chromosome 3.
+Normally this gene helps the cells in the outer layer of the skin (the epidermis) to stick together.
+In Hailey-Hailey disease this adhesion of cells is weakened, resulting in separation of the cells in the surface layer of the skin.
+This happens especially in areas where the skin is rubbed such as the groin and under the arms.
 The altered gene runs in families and affects both men and women equally.
-Hailey-Hailey disease is not contagious, or a result of allergies.
+Hailey-Hailey disease is not contagious and is not a result of allergies.
 There is a tendency for Hailey-Hailey disease to get worse with sweating and friction, as well as in hot weather.